qidi-community/Plus4-Wiki/content/bed-scanning-probes/cartographer3d/carto.md

 A small note: The code with "+" and "-" before them are meant to indicate what is added and what is removed.
 When you copy and paste them onto your machine, please remove the "+" before any line, and delete the lines with "-" before them.

-There are example config, it is suggested you check your work.

 ### Cartographer for Klipper

 Cartographer needs a plugin for Klipper to work, this plugin is only supported on Python 3.9 or higher.
 The Qidi Plus 4 ships with Python 3.7 by default, we need to download Python 3.12 and remake the Klipper virtual environment.